 We understand DMV visits equal a lot of questions, and most questions are specific to each person's situation.
 We know that can be stressful and confusing and that's why we are here for you.
 We want you to reach out to us with all of your questions.
 We are here to help!
-Send us a message or give us a call at one of our nine locations closest to you.
+Send us a message or give us a call at one of our eight locations closest to you.

 I am a new Missouri resident.
 How do I title and license my motor vehicle in Missouri?